All Episodes

 Basically religious kooks and nuts.

-Uh I remember, as I said, that clown who uh who held up a Bible said, Do you believe everything in here during one of the famous can I see a show of hands on X, Y, and Z. But folks, I you know, I had mixed emotion.
+I remember, as I said, that clown who held up a Bible said, you believe everything in here during one of the famous, could I see a show of hands on X, Y, and Z?

 I really wasn't ready to watch this thing last night.